Benno-K/PublicScripts/README.md

 If the connection is re-established later, you will just get your previous session as if nothing happened.
 I use this on my raspi.
-It works perfectly, my only problem is that I forgot, where exactly is invoked from.
+I have included it in the
+~/.profile of the user root and of my personal account.
+It has been working perfectly for about a decade now.